Code Review, Discussions and Sharing

 Developers taking part in a code review can discuss specific lines in the diff view, or add general comments to the review as a whole.

 You can add new revisions to a review if a revision originally submitted for review required further changes stemming from the discussion.
+Upsource will add new revisions automatically if the subject of your review is the entire branch.

 Access reviews that you are involved in as an author, reviewer or watcher from your project's home view.
 Alternatively, browse all reviews in a project, assisted with search and review status indication: